Laibahmmd/Laibahmmd.github.io/README.md

 ### Academic Journey

-- Bachelor of Science in Computer Science, UET University, Graduated May 2023
+- Bachelor of Science in Computer Science, UET Peshawar, Graduated May 2023
 - Master of Science in Computer Science (In Progress), Carnegie Mellon University

 ### Skills & Expertise